Looking for the best digital piano for beginners?

 This feature allows for the incredible expressiveness of the pieces you play.
 If you want to be a sensitive pianist, the polyphony number is an essential feature to have.

 Whether boosted sound or the amazing amount of polyphony or other brilliant features, Yamaha p125 stays in one of the Top 3 models among Yamaha p-series.
 It delivers versatile features to either beginners or experienced pianists, offering functions for you to be a sensitive pianist.
-You can choose 73 keys or 88 keys to suit your needs.
+You can choose 73 keys keyboard or 88 keys keyboard to suit your needs.
 Plus, there is a white piano version available in the model.

 Here is where you can get the best bang for your buck!
 Alesis Recital is an 88 full-sized key digital piano with semi-weighted keys.
 It’s the best affordable on the list and probably the best affordable digital piano on the market in spite of semi-weighted keys.